Hawker Sea Fury: Design

 The Sea Fury was powered by the newly developed Bristol Centaurus reciprocating engine, which drove a five-bladed propeller.
-Many of the engine's subsystems, such as the fully automated cooling system, cockpit gauges, and fuel booster pump were electrical, powered by an engine-driven generator supplemented by two independent batteries.
+Many of the engine's subsystems, such as the fully automated cooling system, cockpit gauges, and fuel booster pump, were electrical, powered by an engine-driven generator supplemented by two independent batteries.
 The hydraulic system, necessary to operate the retractable undercarriage, tail hook, and flaps, was pressurised to 1,800 psi by an engine-driven pump.
 If this failed, a hand pump in the cockpit could also power these systems.
 A pneumatic pump was driven by the engine for the brakes.
 Internal fuel was stored in a total of five self-sealing fuel tanks, two within the fuselage directly in front of the cockpit and three housed within the wings.

 Various avionics systems were used on Sea Furies; in this respect, it was unusually well equipped for an aircraft of the era.
 Many aircraft were equipped with onboard radar, often the ARI 5307 ZBX, which could be directly integrated with a four-channel VHF radio system.
 Several of the navigational aids, such as the altimeter and G2F compass, were also advanced; many of these subsystems were used on subsequent jet aircraft with little or no alteration.
 Other aspects of the Sea Fury, such as the majority of the flight controls, were conventional.
-Some controls were electrically powered, such as the weapons controls, onboard cameras, and the gyro gunsight.
+Some controls were electrically powered, such as the weapons controls, onboard cameras, and the gyroscopic gunsight.

-Although the Sea Fury had been originally developed as a pure air superiority fighter, the Royal Navy viewed the solid construction and payload capabilities of the airframe as positive attributes for ground attack as well; accordingly, Hawker tested and cleared the type to use a wide range of armaments and support equipment.
-Each aircraft had four wing-mounted 20 mm Hispano V cannon, and could carry up to 16 rockets, or a combination of 500 lb or 1000 lb bombs.
-Other loads included 1000 lb incendiary bombs, mines, type 2 smoke floats or 90-gallon fuel tanks.
+Although the Sea Fury had been originally developed as a pure air-superiority fighter, the Royal Navy viewed the solid construction and payload capabilities of the airframe as positive attributes for ground attack, as well; accordingly, Hawker tested and cleared the type to use a wide range of armaments and support equipment.
+Each aircraft had four wing-mounted 20 mm Hispano V cannons, and could carry up to 16 rockets, or a combination of 500 lb or 1000 lb bombs.
+Other loads included 1000 lb incendiary bombs, mines, type 2 smoke floats, or 90-gallon fuel tanks.
 For photo reconnaissance missions the Sea Fury could be fitted with both vertical and oblique cameras, with a dedicated control box in the cockpit.
-Other ancillary equipment included chaff to evade hostile attack using radar, and flares.
+Other ancillary equipment included chaff to evade hostile attack using radar and flares.